bolstad/hip-multifeed/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0

-A system that enables users to display items from multiple RSSfeeds within the same widget.
-Based on KNR MultiFeed by k_nitin_r.
+A system that enables users to display items from multiple RSS-feeds within the same widget.
+It is based on KNR MultiFeed by k_nitin_r but is updated with support for wordpress core functions as fetching objects via the HTTP API (to enable proxy support) and internationalization support.

 == Description ==